 Logo Design Psychology: Fonts, Colours & Shapes

 This article will delve into various areas of logo design psychology, including colour psychology, symbolism, how it influences consumer perception and decision-making, and the impact of fonts and shapes on people's psychology.
-Additionally, we'll look at composition techniques and how logo design psychology has evolved.
+Additionally, we'll examine composition techniques and the evolution of logo design psychology.

 The importance of logo design in branding cannot be overstated.
 The first thing consumers might notice about your brand could be its visual representation; this makes the face of your brand critical, given that it appears across marketing materials, products and digital channels.

-This article hopes to provide readers with an extensive exploration of Logo Design Psychology whilst examining the relevance behind creating compelling logos.
-We'll cover each aspect at length so that readers walk away with good knowledge of psychological principles underpinning great Logo Design whilst being able to leverage this work so that next time they are looking for a new company logo, they do it right!
+We'll cover each aspect at length so that readers walk away with a good understanding of the psychological principles underpinning great Logo design, while being able to leverage this knowledge so that next time they are looking for a new company logo, they do it right!

 The Psychological Impact of Colours in Logo Design